Offering Care to Suicide Loss Survivors

 Lost Someone to Suicide and Ready to Help Others?

-Samaritans’ Grief Support Services volunteers have been personally impacted by a loss to suicide and are at a place in their own healing which allows them to help others as they travel a similar path after a tragic loss.
-If you have been deeply touched by a loss to suicide and would like to help other loss survivors, please review our volunteer requirements and complete our volunteer inquiry form.
+Grief Support volunteers have been personally impacted by a loss to suicide and are at a place in their own healing that allows them to help others.
+If you have been deeply touched by suicide loss and would like to help other loss survivors, consider becoming a grief support volunteer.

 Find Support for Your Community